-Hertford has limited storage facilities, so non-international students are required to remove all of their own property from the premises at the end of term, or when vacating their accommodation.
-International students can store a small number of items, on a priority basis, if needing to leave bedding and other large items out of term.
+The College has very limited storage facilities and students are required to remove all of their own property from the premises at the end of term, or when vacating their accommodation.
+Exceptionally, international students can store a small number of items, on a priority basis, if needing to leave bedding and other large items out of term.
 Use of the storage space should be arranged in advance of departure - see the departure information issued each term.
 Visiting students can typically keep their belongings in their rooms but the rooms must be left tidy so that they can be deep cleaned.

-The College is not responsible for loss of or damage to personal possessions left in storage.
-Items left in storage must be in a box, container or suitcase which can be lifted easily.
+The College is not responsible for loss of or damage to personal possessions left in accommodation (rooms or storage).
+Items left must be in a box, container or suitcase which can be lifted easily.
 Belongings must be labelled using the storage form available from Housekeeping.
 A storage charge may be levied if items are stored past a student leaving College, or for longer than the following vacation period, and goods not reclaimed after one year will be disposed of.
 It is therefore imperative that all stored items are clearly labelled using the form provided.